Chapter 19: The Tragedy at Ong Thanh 062025

 rotten mess about his wife and her lover straight into Big Jim's Lap.

-Many years later the then retired Brigadier General Jim Shelton would
+Many years later, the then-retired Brigadier General Jim Shelton would

 tell the world about these shared family secrets, little knowing that he

-happened at Ong Thanh Creek on October 17th, 1967.
+happened at Ong Thanh Creek on October 17, 1967.

-On the morning of October 16th, battalion commander Allen had
+On the morning of October 16, battalion commander Allen had

 commanders Lt.
 Clark Welch and Captain Jim Kasik march their D and B